-This is something that came about entirely by chance, as journalist, Javier Casado, originally wanted to interview Master Toddy for an article on women in Muay Thai.
-During his interview, he asked if he had any current female fighters, at which point my name cropped up.
-After that, Javier decided to do a photo-shoot and interview with me, during which we discussed the issues surrounding living, training and fighting in Thailand as a female, which went on to be published.
+This is something that came about entirely by chance, as journalist Javier Casado originally wanted to interview Master Toddy for an article on women in Muay Thai.
+During his interview, he asked if the gym had any current female fighters, at which point my name cropped up.
+After that, Javier decided to do a photoshoot and interview with me, during which we discussed the issues surrounding living, training and fighting in Thailand as a woman, and this went on to be published.
 The article also features another female fighter, Jade Marrisa Luktupfah.

 To Emma and Jade, Muay Thai is much more than a sport.
-Anyone attending a fight for the first time may be uncomfortable with the violence, but also fascinated by the ritual: the hypnotic music that accompanies the fights, the dance fighters engage before the first assault, the psychological game that is established between them and the respect it at all times.
-“This only can be seen in Thailand.
+Anyone attending a fight for the first time may be uncomfortable with the violence of the sport, but also fascinated by the ritual: the hypnotic music that accompanies the fights, the dance fighters engage in before the first assault, the psychological game that is established between opponents and the mutual respect at all times.
+This only can be seen in Thailand.
 Here, it’s real Muay Thai.
-In Europe, it’s a simple practice”, say both girls.
-They recommended the sport because “it’s an incredible work-out and much more fun than just going to the gym.
-Also, you never get bored because you’re always learning new moves and techniques.”
+In Europe, it’s a simpler practice, say both women.
+They recommended the sport because it’s an incredible workout and much more fun than just going to a general fitness gym.
+They also say that you never get bored because you’re always learning new moves and techniques.

 Jade, the daughter of Master Woody, one of the biggest drivers of Amateur Muay Thai, admits that is an extreme sport, but that’s why it’s challenging.
 “It has generated a lot of confidence in myself and has made me stronger, not just physically.”
 She says it’s also has ‘flattened’ her nose a little, but she’s not worried.
 In fact, since she’s started fighting, she says that “boys think it’s cool that I do Muay Thai”.
 However, “when the relationship gets serious, they don’t want it to continue”.